syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

     nuget update -self
     ~~~

-2. Open the downloaded executable location in the command window, and run the following commands to configure the Syncfusion UWP NuGet packages:
+2. Open the downloaded executable location in the command window, and run the following commands to configure the Syncfusion® UWP NuGet packages:

     ~~~
     #Add specified Package Source in NuGet.config file